yuchenwu73/yuchenwu73.github.io/contents/home.md

 ### About Me

-I am currently pursuing a bachelor's degree at [Anhui University of Science and Technology](https://www.aust.edu.cn/), [School of Computer Science and Engineering](https://jsj.aust.edu.cn/).
+I am currently a senior student at [Anhui University of Science and Technology](https://www.aust.edu.cn/), [School of Computer Science and Engineering](https://jsj.aust.edu.cn/).
 I will pursue a master's degree at [University of Electronic Science and Technology of China](https://www.uestc.edu.cn/), [Institute of Intelligent Computing](https://icct.uestc.edu.cn/index.htm), starting in September 2025.
 ### Email
 ycwu73[at]163.com or ycwu[at]aust.edu.cn